Skip to main content

 The beauty of micro workouts is that they don’t require fancy equipment or a dedicated workout space.
 Here’s how you can start incorporating them into your daily routine:

 During these 5-minute breaks, instead of scrolling through social media, do a quick workout.
-This approach not only boosts your physical health but also improves focus and productivity.
+This approach not only boosts your fitness performance but also improves focus and productivity.

 Sample Daily Micro Workout Routine